oddbird/oddleventy/content/blog/2022/zero-units.md

 for raw zero values,
 directly applied to properties like
 `margin` or `padding` --
-but there are several places
+but there are other places
 where this 'Best Practice' will break your CSS.

 In general: